stabilaprotocol/wallet-cli/README.md

 ### Uncd SRC10 token

-To uncd all SRC10 token which are supposed to be uncded after the freezing period.
+To uncd all SRC10 token which are supposed to be uncded after the CDing period.

     > uncdasset [OwnerAddress]